Addiction transference is a common problem that can occur to individuals...

 Can Treatment Centers Help with a Behavioral Addiction?

 While most recovery centers only help with substance use disorders, there are many out there who treat behavioral addictions and co-occurring mental health disorders as well.
 These are centers that try to help people by treating the underlying causes of addiction, and this could help with a non-substance related addiction.
-If you are lost, and don’t know where to start, try reaching out to a dedicated treatment specialist.
+If you are lost, and don’t know where to start, try reaching out to a dedicated treatment provider.
 They can help you find a program, and direct you to groups in your area that meet for non-substance addictions.

 Sign-up for our newsletter